fommil/netlib-java/README.md

 [ATLAS](https://sourceforge.net/projects/math-atlas/).

 *NOTE: a different machine is used for each OS: Macbook Air for OS X, Debian 64bit and Ubuntu 32 bit;
-Raspberry Pi for ARM; and iMac for Windows 8.*
+Raspberry Pi for ARM; and iMac for Windows 8.
+Raspberry Pi results are truncated because I didn't want to wait around all day.*

 The [DGEMM](http://www.netlib.no/netlib/lapack/double/dgemm.f) benchmark
 measures [matrix multiplication](http://en.wikipedia.org/wiki/General_Matrix_Multiply)